 When leaving the UK, there are currently no requirements set by our government.
 We’re able to travel freely, and there is no longer a form to ask where we are going.

 However, there could very well be different requirements set by the country you are travelling to, or planning in travelling to.
-Regardless of whether it is on our Green List or not, they may impose mandatory quarantine on arrival, a PCR test before travel, and a passenger locator form.
+Regardless of the designation we have given the country, they may impose mandatory quarantine on arrival, a PCR test before travel, and a passenger locator form.

 When returning to the UK, you will need the following:

 – Booked a PCR test (Depending on List Category) – or Antigen test from October

 The government will categorize countries depending on their Covid-19 risk to the UK – either by the number of cases, variants of concern, and their immunization programme, in what is now a much-simplified system of countries either being safe or unsafe.
 There will be an assessment every three weeks to determine which countries should be added or removed from the ‘red list’.